propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

 {% endhighlight %}

-**New** with last version of `SensioFrameworkExtraBundle`, you can ommit the `class` parameter if your controller parameter is typed, this is usefull when you need to set extra `options`.
+**New** with last version of `SensioFrameworkExtraBundle`, you can omit the `class` parameter if your controller parameter is typed, this is useful when you need to set extra `options`.

 {% highlight php %}
 <?php